Seosean/ShowSpawnTime/README.md

 ****
 ## Updates Logs
+### Update 1.15.1 2023/10/5
+· Fixed a bug that your game will crash when you are playing at Simplified Chinese in hypixel Zombies.
+Its certainly hypixel's problem because it doesnt happen to Traditional Chinese i promise.
+· Fixed a bug that log spammed crazily.
+· Adjusted the description of Chinese, it's now looked much more normal.
+· Added a new feature that you can now get when will the next powerup spawns in chat bar as a round starts.

 ### Update 1.15.0 2023/10/3
 · A more accurate internal timer.
 Redundant time recorder will be now splited with 0.01 instead of 0.05.
 · Fixed a bug that you probably get kicked by server when a game starts.